Indore: Municipal finance

+Source: Data submitted by the Indore Municipal Corporation and available under the Balance Sheet and Income Statement sections on the CityFinance portal of the Ministry of Housing and Urban Affairs.

+Representation in the parliament and state assembly

 Indore city is represented in the parliament through the Indore Lok Sabha constituency, which covers most of the district.
 In May 2019, Shankar Lalwani of Bharatiya Janata Party, who is also the chairman of the Indore Development Authority, had been elected as the Member of Parliament from Indore.
 As per delimitation from 2008, Indore city is represented in the state assembly constituency through 5 Constituencies, election for which last took place in 2018:

 Law and order

 The Indore Police, a division of the Madhya Pradesh Police, is under the direct control of Department of Home Affairs.
 The government of Madhya Pradesh is the law enforcement agency in Indore.
 Indore district is divided into 39 police stations and seven police outposts.

 In 2012, it was reported that the Police Commissionerate system would be implemented in Indore, but this did not pan out because of tussle between the IAS and IPS officers in the state.
 The bill was proposed again in 2018 and has been criticised by NewsClick.
 The system has not been implemented as of 2020, although there has been talk of it.

 As of 4 September 2013, the Divisional commissioner is Dr Pawan Kumar Sharma.
 In Feb 2020, the new Director General of Police became Vivek Johri while SSP Indore is Harinarayan Chari Mishra.